This post will help you with ideas of food swaps for healthier teeth today!

 Sugar Swap: From biscuits and cakes to fruit, bagels, plain rice cakes and toast with low fat spread.

-Sugar Swap: From sugary yoghurt, ice cream, ice lollies and sweet desserts to low sugar yoghurt with added nuts and /or fruit.
+Sugar Swap: Instead of sugary yoghurt, ice cream, ice lollies and sweet desserts.
+Switch to low sugar yoghurt with added nuts and /or fruit.

-Most supermarkets will give an indication of alternatives where they are available between sugar filled items and low sugar ones like chocolate and yoghurt.
+Most supermarkets will give an indication of alternatives.
+You can find lots of alternatives available between sugar filled items and low sugar ones like chocolate and yoghurt.
 If the differences aren’t labelled close to where the products are shelved, check the labels on the products themselves.

 Sugar Swap: From sweet coffee drinks to teas and iced lattes.